-The house was designed for a family of five.
-The upper level features a beachfront master suite, and each child has their own, uniquely styled “ship’s cabin”.
-The lower level includes a guest room / office, lounge, elevated hot tub area, and a large living / dining / kitchen space.
-All of this fits within a compact 2500 square foot envelope.
+The house can comfortably accommodate a family of five.
+The upper level features an ocean-facing master suite, while each child has their own, uniquely styled “ship’s cabin.”
+The lower level includes a guest room / office, lounge, elevated hot tub area, and a large living space with a kitchen.
+All of this fits nicely within its compact 2500 square foot envelope.

-Techniques that are often used in boat building were used in the construction of the house.
-The roof is all fiberglass, and the exterior components all stainless steel.
-Windows are of the highest hurricane-rating available.
-Two types of cedar were used on the exterior, providing a contrasting sculptural form to the house.
+Boat building techniques were used in the home’s construction.
+The roof is completely fiberglass while the exterior components are stainless steel.
+The glass in the windows has the highest hurricane-rating available.
+Two types of cedar are used on the exterior, providing a contrasting sculptural form to the house.

 “The result is a striking contemporary design that maximizes the lot’s compact space, complies with all FEMA regulations, is robust enough to withstand the Jersey Shore’s often harsh and unforgiving climate, yet delivers a stylish and very comfortable family vacation home.”

 Structural Engineer: Dominick R. Pilla Assoc.